 The Terahertz Engineering Laboratory is a research group associated with the School of Electrical and Electronic Engineering, The University of Adelaide.
 The Laboratory has been established in 2018 under the Australian Research Council (ARC) Linkage Infrastructure, Equipment and Facilities (LIEF) grant LE180100003 with co-contributions from The University of Adelaide, RMIT University, University of Wollongong, and The University of Sydney.
 The Terahertz Engineering Laboratory hosts a wide range of terahertz electronics-based components and systems.
 Being successors to bulky optical-based systems, these components and systems are modular, highly customisable, and are direct precursors to future terahertz integrated systems.
 So far, the Laboratory has received ARC Discovery Projects grants DP170101922, DP180103561, and DP220100489 to reinforce activities in standoff sensing, integrated platforms, and beyond-5G communications.

-Our research activities emphasise engineering aspects of terahertz technology towards practicalities.
-Research challenges are informed by practical requirements and restrictions.
-We consolidate techniques from both the microwave and optics worlds towards terahertz integrated platforms.
-The laboratory is set to cover activities in device characterisation, beyond-5G communications, short-range radar, molecular spectroscopy, and non-destructive evaluation.
+Our activities span both strategic basic research and applied research.
+We emphasise engineering aspects of terahertz technology towards practicalities.
+Research challenges are informed by practical requirements and current restrictions.
+Being at the crossroad between the microwave and optics worlds, we consolidate and expand techniques from both domains for potential solutions.
+The laboratory is set to cover activities in unconventional devices, beyond-5G communications, short-range radar, and non-destructive evaluation.

-We would like to acknowledge these agencies for their financial and in-kind contributions.
+We would like to acknowledge these agencies for their financial and in-kind contributions at some points in time since the inception of the laboratory in 2018.
 The views expressed in our research are those of our group and are not necessarily those of the sponsors.